redneckeyeball/marstek-monitor/README.md

 ================================================================================

 Marstek Monitor is not downloaded from the Mac App Store.
-Because of this, macOS will block the app from opening until you tell it to trust the file.
+Because of this, macOS may block the app from opening.
 This is a standard macOS security feature — not a problem with the app itself.

-Follow these four steps and you will be up and running in under two minutes:
+Follow these steps and you will be up and running in under two minutes:

-  Step 1 — Unzip the downloaded file.

-  Step 2 — Drag MarstekMonitor.app to your Applications folder.
+  Step 1 — Drag MarstekMonitor.app to your Applications folder.

+  Step 2 — Double-click "install.command" in this window.
+           This automatically removes the macOS security restriction.
+           If macOS warns you about install.command itself:
+           Right-click it → Open → Open.

-  Step 3 — Open Terminal.
+  Step 3 — Open MarstekMonitor from your Applications folder.
+           A battery icon will appear in your menu bar.

+That is all.

+SEE BELOW FOR TROUBLESHOOTING INSTRUCTIONS !
+Quick fix :
+  1. Open Terminal.
      (Press CMD + Space, type Terminal, press Enter.)

-  Step 4 — Copy and paste this command into Terminal, then press Enter:
+  2. Copy and paste this command and press Enter:

          xattr -cr /Applications/MarstekMonitor.app

-           You will not see any output.
+  3. You will not see any output.
 That is normal — it means it worked.

-  Step 5 — Open MarstekMonitor from your Applications folder as usual.
+  4. Open MarstekMonitor from your Applications folder as usual.
-           A battery icon will appear in your menu bar.

-That is all.

 ================================================================================
  BEFORE YOU START — ENABLE THE LOCAL API